AndyClifton/andyclifton.github.io/_posts/2021-02-01-jekyll-cookie-consent.md

 As a result of the [EU's GDPR legislation and the ePrivacy Directive](https://consent.guide/google-analytics-cookie-consent/), websites that are accessible in the EU are required to allow the users to control what information is gathered about them, and how this is used.
 The most obvious result of this are the cookie consent banners that you have to approve when you visit most websites for the first time.
 Unfortunately those banners are not a standard Jekyll feature, so you'll have to make your own.

 ## Implementing a cookie consent banner in Jekyll
-This is pretty easy.
+This is pretty easy once you know how!
 There is some very good code by Joost van der Schee available from [the Jekyll Codex](https://jekyllcodex.org/without-plugin/cookie-consent/), which can be used freely ([according to the site license](https://jekyllcodex.org/about)).

 It's a file - _cookie-consent.html_ - that you should save in your __includes/_ directory, and include towards the bottom of you default HTML layout, like this: